LFPy/LFPy/documentation/sources/information.rst

     LFPy was tested to work with NEURON 7.2 and the 7.3 development branch, we had some issues with a precompiled version of NEURON 7.1.

 4.  `Cython <http://cython.org>`_ (C-extensions for python) to speed up simulations of extracellular fields.
 Tested with version > 0.14, and known to fail with version 0.11.
-LFPy works without Cython, but simulations will run slow and is therefore recommended.
+LFPy works without Cython, but simulations will run slow and is not recommended.

 Installing LFPy